riad-azz/instagram-video-downloader/README.md

 ## Instagram Graphql API Option

+This is a fallback in case the page scraping doesn't work.

+The application already uses instagram API as a fallback but as a Guest (Not authorized) so it will be rate limited every few requests (around 20 - 30) or in case of spam.

 > **Note**
 > This performs better if hosted on the cloud rather than serverless.
 > In serverless your session will get suspended easily due to the account being accessed from many regions at once.

-This is a fallback in case the page scraping doesn't work.

-The application already uses instagram API as a fallback but as a Guest (Not authorized) so it will be rate limited every few requests (around 20 - 30) or in case of spam.

 All Instagram configs can be found in `src/configs/instagram.ts`.

+In order to enable this follow the steps:

 1. Create `.env.local` file.
 2. Copy and paste the content of `.env.example` in your `.env.local` file.